Adobe-Android/NumberCounter/README.md

 **All tests are run on a Ryzen 7 1700 at 3.6GHz.**

-**The C++ version is compiled with the -02 optimization.**
+**The C++ version is compiled with the -03 optimization.**

 ### How do I read this chart?
-All benchmark times are measured with the unix time program which uses m for minutes and s for seconds.
+All benchmark times are measured with the zsh time command.

-One of these things is not like the other.
-Real refers to actual elapsed time; User and Sys refer to CPU time used only by the process.
+Total refers to actual elapsed time; User and Sys refer to CPU time used only by the process.

-    Real is wall clock time - time from start to finish of the call.
+    Total is wall clock time - time from start to finish of the call.
 This is all time including time used by other processes and time the process spends blocked (for example if it is waiting for I/O to complete).

     User is the amount of CPU time spent in user-mode code (outside the kernel) within the process.
 This is only actual CPU time used in executing the process.
 Other processes and time the process spends blocked do not count towards this.